johndatserakis/koa-vue-notes-api/readme.md

 # Koa-Vue-Notes-Api

-This is a simple SPA built using [Koa](http://koajs.com/) (2.3) as the backend and [Vue](https://vuejs.org/) (2.4) as the frontend.
-Click [here](https://github.com/johndatserakis/koa-vue-notes-web) to see the frontend Vue code.
+This is a simple SPA built using [Koa](http://koajs.com/) (2.5.1) as the backend and [Vue](https://vuejs.org/) (2.5.16) as the frontend.
+Click [here](https://github.com/johndatserakis/koa-vue-notes-api) to see the backend Koa code.
 Click [here](https://koa-vue-notes-web.innermonkdesign.com/) to view the app live.
 You can also check out the [koa-vue-notes-project](https://github.com/johndatserakis/koa-vue-notes-project) repo if you like to have both your frontend and backend living within the same folder.

+## Note - Now updated to Koa 2.5.1!

 ## Features
-- Koa 2.3
+- Koa 2.5.1
 - Fully written using async/await
 - Koa-Router
 - Koa-Ratelimit